Q: Why is clinical research important?

 Q: How do I consent to be in a clinical trial?

-A: Before any study related procedure can begin, a subject must be provided with and undergo a process called informed consent.
+A: Before any study related procedure can begin, a subject must undergo a process called informed consent.
 This is a strict requirement set forth by the International Conference on Harmonisation (ICH) and enforced by the federal Food and Drug Administration (FDA).
 Each clinical trial has a specific document to ensure adequate informed consent.
 This informed consent document must be read, reviewed, understood and signed by the subject or their designated legal official/proxy decision maker.

 Q: In a blinded study, will I find out what treatment I’ve been assigned to?